 Over the last 15 years, I have had the fortune of being able to come to the Jesus Centre.
 During some periods, I have come almost every day.
 At other times it has been more infrequent, but always it has benefitted me so much.
 It enables me to have things that everyone (except a small few) take for granted.

 I am currently still homeless but staying with a friend and being helped into more permanent accommodation.
 I am no longer injecting drugs and have even come off my methadone prescription.
-Coming to the Jesus Centre where we are not allowed to use drugs really helps with this.
+Coming to the JCT Coventry, where we are not allowed to use drugs, really helps with this.

 Other services I use here are so useful – the shower, the use of the bike lock, use of the computer, games within the Your Space activities (although I have retired from table tennis as Tony beat me too often!) and charging my phone.
 Andrew